5-Ingredient Cheesy Sweet Potato Bites

 No these are not scallops.
 They are cheesy sweet potato bites.
 Melty cheese in the center you can actually pull.
 Sweet potatoes are just versatile, it could be used in both savory and dessert dishes.
 Taking advantage of its natural sweetness, I’ve made these gluten free bite-sized snacks, with melty cheese to boot!
 Each serving provides 3.1 grams of protein.

-Cheesy Sweet Potato Bites
+Cheesy Sweet Potato Bites With Just 5 Ingredients

 - 4 medium Sweet potatoes (~ 1 lb)